department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/Anatomy of a CAIA ticket.md

 - **Repository** - the Github repository in which the ticket was created
 - **Closed Date** - the date the ticket was closed - when closing a ticket, be sure to fill out this field!
 - **Target date** - when evalluating a ticket in refinement, if there is a Congressionally mandated completion date, for example, the date that CAIA needs to complete this work is added here.
 Otherwise it can be used as a general "we'd like to get this work done by this date' field.
 - **Estimate** - the level of effort required for this ticket - usually only used on Task tickets, rather than EPICS.
-Is determined using basic "T-Shirt sizes" scrum estimating technique using 2, 4, 8, 12, or 16 to indicate the amount of work needed.
-- **Actual** - when closing a ticket, add the actual amount of work needed to complete the work, based on the same T-short scal as the estimate (above).
+Level of effort is determined using basic tee shirt sizes based on the time needed: small for 1-5 days, medium for 2-4 weeks, large for 1-3 months, extra large for 4+ months.
 - **Priority** - used to indicate how urgent a piece of work is, based on the following scale
   - **High** - top priority, work should begin immediately.
   - **Medium** - important but not as urgent as high priority.